 \citet{martins_adapt_sparse} and \citet{martins_sparse-seq2seq} explored directly incorporating sparseness into Transformer models through the choice of activation functions and introduced the $\alpha$-entmax functions.
 This encompasses both softmax for $\alpha = 1$ and sparsemax (or projections onto the probability simplex) for $\alpha = 2$.
 For any $\alpha > 1$ $\alpha$-entmax is sparse. \citet{martins_sparse-seq2seq} provided an efficient implementation and experimented with $\alpha = 1.5$. \rev{We leverage global attention masks, rather than creating a sparse attention pattern for each key-value pair, and we manage both to provide quantifiable speed guarantees and to achieve higher sparseness in practice.}

-There has been a lot of research on understanding overparameterization and developing methods that make BERT models faster and more lightweight~\citep{Ganesh2020CompressingLT}. ~\citet{NIPS2019_9551, kovaleva-etal-2019-revealing, voita2019} found that different attention heads encode similar patterns and hence these heads are not always all necessary.
-They obtain good performance by removing entire attention heads at test time. \citet{Sajjad2020PoorMB} prune whole Transformer layers at a time and again obtain good performance while removing a large percentage of the model's parameters.
-Our pruning method takes a more fine-grained approach and prunes individual connections rather than whole heads or layers.
-We speculate that our method could be used in conjuction with the above-mentioned and leave this for future work.
+There has been a lot of research on understanding over-parameterization and on developing methods that make BERT models faster and more lightweight~\citep{Ganesh2020CompressingLT}.
+Previous work has found that different attention heads encode similar patterns and hence these heads are not always all necessary \citep{NIPS2019_9551, kovaleva-etal-2019-revealing, voita2019}, and thus good performance can be achieved by removing entire attention heads at test time. \citet{Sajjad2020PoorMB} pruned entire Transformer layers at a time and again obtained good performance while removing a large percentage of the model's parameters.
+Our pruning method takes a more fine-grained approach and prunes individual connections rather than entire heads or layers, and thus it could be used in conjunction with the above-mentioned methods.